2026 Stock Market Outlook: Sectors, Trends & Leverage Trading Strategies

 The energy shock in the Middle East is the latest catalyst in a series of shocks pushing inflation's floor higher and potentially complicating the path for central banks."* J.P.

-Morgan's June 2026 mid-year outlook identifies the closure of the Strait of Hormuz as *"one of the most apparent consequences of global fragmentation"* in early 2026 — a chokepoint disruption that has contributed to an energy shock, a higher inflation floor, and more complex policy choices for central banks globally.
+Morgan's June 2026 mid-year outlook identifies the closure of the Strait of Hormuz as *"one of the most apparent consequences of global fragmentation"* in early 2026 — a chokepoint disruption confirmed by Invesco's 2026 Midyear Investment Outlook as a central macro risk for the second half of the year, having contributed to an energy shock, a higher inflation floor, and more complex policy

 The asymmetry of this dynamic is dangerous: the supports (AI capex, corporate earnings) are cyclically sensitive, while the headwinds (inflation floor, Strait of Hormuz disruption, China's sweeping rare-earth export restrictions announced in late June 2026) are structurally embedded.